writethedocs/www/docs/about-us.rst

 =====================================

 Write the Docs is a global community of people who care about documentation.
-However, there is also a legal entity that exists to build and support the global community of :doc:`documentarians` and manage the community's legal and business assets.
+There is also a legal entity that exists to build and support the global community of :doc:`documentarians <documentarians>` and manage the community's legal and business assets.

 This document describes the guiding principles that drive us as an organization, our governance model, and what all this means for our community members.

+.. contents:: Contents
+   :local:
+   :backlinks: none
+   :depth: 1

 Guiding Principals
 ------------------